“We must put the needs of those who are loneliest first”

 The Red Cross knows, through experience, what matters most – one-to-one conversations, contact with a loved one.
 Help overcoming practical obstacles are important too – such as having phone data, being able to access the internet, and knowing how to use that technology in the first place.

-Just this week we were awarded £610,000 by the Government to support young people, people in BAME communities, refugees and those with health issues to get online, and to introduce the up-to-now digitally-excluded to the tools that can help them connect.
+Last year, we were awarded £610,000 by the Government to support young people, people in BAME communities, refugees and those with health issues to get online, and to introduce the up-to-now digitally-excluded to the tools that can help them connect.